tillarnold/staffelei/README.md

 Where the element with the id `myCanvas` is a canvas.

-If you want to use the layers you use 'layered' mode.
+If you want to use the layers you use `layered`-mode.

 ```js
 let s = new Staffelei(document.getElementById('myContainer'), { mode: 'layered' ,